idu-who/notes/C++ basics.md

 std::cout << *(arr + 3) << std::endl;  // 4
 ```
 - When you pass an array to a function using pass by value only the pointer is passed.
 - Once an array is created you can't assign a value to it.
-You can assign values to the elements but not the array.
+You can assign values to the elements but not the entire array.
 - In C++ there is no index out of bounds checking.
 Thus, if you have an array of size 5 you can still access the element on index 5 like so `arr[5]`.
 Out of bounds index will not give an error it will just return a garbage value.

 ## Pointers